-We all know that calcium is important for women and if we don’t take enough by drinking milk, eating calcium tablets etc. our bones will become weaker over time.
+We all know that calcium is important for women and if we don’t take enough by drinking milk or having calcium tablets, our bones will become weaker over time.
 This is common knowledge, but there are yawning gaps in our knowledge about calcium deficiency in women.

-Our bodies use calcium to build strong bones and teeth and also to stabilize blood pressure and control skeletal muscle contraction.
+Our bodies use calcium to build strong bones and teeth, stabilize blood pressure and control skeletal muscle contraction.
 This means that calcium is crucial for the heart and other muscles to function properly.

 The fact is that calcium is crucial for women’s bone health as we require more calcium than men, especially as we grow older.